bgd-labs/aave-proposals-v3/src/20240313_Multi_UpdateADIImplementationAndCCIPAdapters/UpdateADIImplementationAndCCIPAdapters.md

 ## Specification

 - Update CCIP to v1.2.0
-- Added Adaper Name to the contracts to make it easy to track off chain.
+- Added Adapter Name to the contracts to make it easy to track off chain.

 On the CrossChainController implementation we have updated the logic so that all bridged messages will be treated the same even if required confirmation have already been reached.
 (Previously these messages where ignored)